Sectionalism: In the United Kingdom

 Sectionalism occurs most notably in the constituent nation of Scotland, where various sectionalist/separatist political organizations and parties have existed since the early 1920s, beginning with the Scots National League.
 Today, Scottish sectionalism is most strongly associated and advocated by the Scottish National Party (SNP), which can be described as both sectionalist and separatist.
 The SNP advocates for both Scottish independence and more autonomy for Scotland while remaining a part of the United Kingdom.

-The phomenon has also been recognised in Yorkshire with the electoral activity of The Yorkshire Party.
+The phenomenon has also been recognised in Yorkshire with the electoral activity of The Yorkshire Party.

 In the United States

 Sectionalism in 1800s America refers to the different lifestyles, social structures, customs, and the political values of the North and the South.
 Regional tensions came to a head during the War of 1812, resulting in the Hartford Convention which manifested New England's dissatisfaction with a foreign trade embargo that affected its industry disproportionately, as well as dilution of Northern power by new western states, and a succession of Southern Presidents.
 Sectionalism increased steadily in 1800–1850 as the North industrialized, urbanized, and built prosperous factories, while the deep South concentrated on plantation agriculture based on slave labor, together with subsistence farming for poor whites who owned no slaves.
 Southerners defended slavery in part by claiming that Northern factory workers toiled under worse conditions and were not cared for by their employers.
 Defenders of slavery referred to factory workers as the "white slaves of the North".

 The South expanded into rich new lands in the Southwest (from Alabama to Texas).
 However, slavery declined in the border states and could barely survive in cities and industrial areas (it was fading out in cities such as Baltimore, Louisville, and St. Louis), so a South based on slavery was rural and non-industrial.
 On the other hand, as the demand for cotton grew the price of slaves soared, as slaves were considered imperative for the harvest and refinement of cotton.
 Historians have debated whether economic differences between the industrial Northeast and the agricultural South helped cause the Civil War.
 Historians now disagree with the economic determinism of historian Charles Beard in the 1920s and emphasize that Northern and Southern economies were largely complementary.